As soon as you decide to learn the guitar, you’ll need to familiarize yourself with all the great guitarists who have come before you.

 The fact that his guitar playing is as relevant today and is still loved by generations (even those who weren't even born at the height of his success!) is proof that Eric Clapton is a guitar hero in many people's eyes.
 Who can forget him singing, with just his string guitar, about his late son in 'If I Saw You In Heaven'.
 The overwhelming emotion is enough to send shivers down your spine.

-One of the founding and leading members of the famous band Led Zeppelin is naturally third on our list of the top 10 best guitarists on the planet.
+One of the founding and leading members of Led Zeppelin is naturally third on our list of the top 10 best guitarists on the planet.

 Known as “The Wizard,” Page is a guitarist like no other, playing with a violin bow on his famous Gibson, alternating blues and rock with joy and passion.